mothur/mothur.github.io/_wiki/mothur_v.1.8.0.md

 this option.

 Going forward we have many new ideas and are anxious to get them out to you.
-Some things we\'re working on include incorporating non-parametric estimation tools, wrapping clearcut so you can build trees within mothur, and parallelizing the clustering pipeline.
+Some things we're working on include incorporating non-parametric estimation tools, wrapping clearcut so you can build trees within mothur, and parallelizing the clustering pipeline.
 As always, feel free to cite mothur liberally and if a paper you publish uses mothur, feel